A culinary highlight of my week in Hawaii was dinner at M by Jeremy Shigekane, one of the best restaurants in Oahu.

 This kind of attention to detail makes M one of the best restaurants in Oahu.

-I chose the silky-smooth foie gras mousse with Thai basil and sweet bread for the first course.
+For the first course, I chose the silky-smooth foie gras mousse with Thai basil and sweet bread.
 I took bite after bite until the bread was gone.

 Our server, noticing how much I enjoyed it, offered to get me more.
 Yes, please!